 2. Shop with purpose.

 Meal prep and planning means making a list and checking it twice.
 When you hit the store, stick to your plan, says Kathryn Parker, a registered dietitian and licensed dietitian nutritionist with Aviv Clinics in The Villages, Florida.
-You can help yourself stick to the list by making “sure to go shopping on a full stomach in order to avoid purchasing unhealthy snacks.”
+You can help yourself stick to the list by making “sure to go shopping on a full stomach in order to avoid impulse purchasing unhealthy snacks.”

 3. Get organized.